RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	risk	acceptance	is	when	an	organization	decides to	not	mitigate	a	risk,	but	instead	accept	it	and	deal	with	any consequences	should	they	occur.
 This	is	typically	only	done	with	lowlevel	risks,	and	ones	where	the	organization	has	undertaken	a comprehensive	analysis	and	determined	the	costs	of	having	the	risk exploited	are	lower	than	the	costs	to	prevent	it	from	happening.
  	B	is	incorrect	because	risk	avoidance	typically	involves	the	disabling of	services	or	functions	so	that	those	vulnerable	are	not	exposed	or accessible.
 This	is	typically	the	least	desirable	option	for	addressing risk,	as	it	means	degradation	of	services	or	loss	of	business	in	most cases.
  	D	is	incorrect	because	mitigation	involves	fixing	the	exploit	or	putting in	place	appropriate	countermeasures	to	prevent	the	exploit.
 This	is the	most	common	approach	to	handling	risk	and	vulnerabilities.

-25. During	the	assessment	phase	of	a	risk	evaluation,	what	are	the	two	typesof	tests	that	are	performed?
+### Question # 1 - 	During	the	assessment	phase	of	a	risk	evaluation,	what	are	the	two	typesof	tests	that	are	performed?
 A.	Internal	and	external
 B.	Technical	and	managerial
 C.	Physical	and	logical